-- By June 30, 2014 and each subsequent year, districts will report summary data on their use of restrictive procedures to the department, in a form and manner determined by the Commissioner of MDE. - Assignment of Responsibility: The director of MDE's Division of Compliance and Assistance. - By June 30, 2014: Develop and maintain a list of training programs and identify and maintain a list of experts to help individualized education program teams reduce the use of restrictive procedures. - Assignment of Responsibility: The directors of MDE's Divisions of Compliance and Assistance and Special Education, in collaboration with staff designated by the Commissioner of DHS. - By June 30, 2014, establish a process for school districts to ensure that students with complex disabilities can access crisis services. - Assignment of Responsibility: The Commissioners of MDE and DHS will designate responsible persons.
+- By June 30, 2014 and each subsequent year, districts will report summary data on their use of restrictive procedures to the department, in a form and manner determined by the Commissioner of the Minnesota Department of Education (MDE) - Responsibility: The director of MDE's Division of Compliance and Assistance is responsible. - By June 30, 2014 Develop and maintain a list of training programs and identify and maintain a list of experts to help individualized education program teams reduce the use of restrictive procedures.

+Responsibility: The directors of MDE's Divisions of Compliance and Assistance and Special Education, in collaboration with staff designated by the Commissioner of the Department of Human Services (DHS), are responsible.